tylerlittlefield/tylurp/content/about.md

 date: 2018-01-30
 ---

 My name is Tyler Littlefield.
 I typically write about R programming here.
-If I'm feeling adventurous I may write something about Javascript.
+If I'm feeling adventurous I may write something unrelated to R.

 I consider myself a hobbyist programmer because I don't have any formal training or educational background yet I find programming to be entertaining and I get immense satisfaction from doing it.